DOT Physicals for CDL & Non-CDL Drivers

-Our FMCSA DOT certified medical examiner offers DOT Physical Exams for commercial license and non-commercial license drivers.
-With his extensive knowledge of the DOT Physical Exam guidelines, our certified examiner will guide you through the DOT Medical Exam requirements so you can maintain your DOT Medical Card.
+Our FMCSA DOT medical examiner offers DOT Physical for commercial license and non-commercial license drivers.
+Our certified medical examiner will guide you through the DOT Physical Exam requirements so you can maintain your DOT Medical Card.

 No Hidden Fees